$0 Alberta Adoption Quick-Start Checklist

 9–11 years $28.82

-At the 9–11 rate, that is over $10,500 per year.
-Families also receive access to medical and dental coverage, respite care, and counseling through SFP — and importantly, the 2025 rules mean that therapeutic supports and respite remain available even to families above the $180,000 income threshold.
+At the 9–11 rate, that is approximately $10,519 per year before eligibility considerations.
+SFP may also provide respite care, counseling, and other child-needs supports — and importantly, the 2025 rules mean that therapeutic supports and respite remain available even to families above the $180,000 income threshold.

-The realistic constraint: Approximately 70% of Alberta's waiting children are over age 7.
+The realistic constraint: Approximately 70% of Alberta's waiting children are aged 7 to 12.
 If adopting a young child or infant is a core requirement, public adoption has significant limitations in terms of the age range of children available.

 Timeline: 2 to 5 years is the realistic range, though families open to a broader range of children typically match faster.
 Public adoption timelines are slower than private primarily because of the rigorous approval process, not because children are unavailable.